heroiclamp3038/heroickeyboard/README.md

     via_layout.json

-models.py — all the data structures (layers, key actions, RGB config, etc.)
+models.py: all the data structures (layers, key actions, RGB config, etc.)

-device_backend.py — the abstract interface every backend must follow
+device_backend.py: the abstract interface every backend must follow

-mock_backend.py — fake keyboard for development
+mock_backend.py: fake keyboard for development

-hid_backend.py — real USB HID backend (not implemented yet)
+hid_backend.py: real USB HID backend (not implemented yet)

-profile_io.py — saving and loading profiles
+profile_io.py: saving and loading profiles

-via_layout.json — placeholder for the real keyboard layout
+via_layout.json: placeholder for the real keyboard layout

 ## How it works (high‑level)
 HeroicConfigure loads a backend (mock for now), pulls the keyboard’s current profile, and displays it in the GUI.
 When you click a key or change a setting, the app updates the profile and sends it back to the backend.
 With the mock backend, this just prints to the console.
 With the real backend, it’ll send HID packets to the keyboard.

 The whole system is designed so the hardware and software can evolve independently.
-I already made most of the tool, without even getting any of the parts yet (fingers crossed, I get the parts!)
+I already made most of the tool, without even getting any of the parts yet.
 All wiring is done through the PCB.
 The HeroicKeyboard can connect to a device using USB-C, a 2.4 GHz Receiver, or via Bluetooth.

 Here is the closest picture I could find of the PCB on the web (the PCB is a predesigned board along with the case for the keyboard, so not many details for it are available online)